Scavenger: Scavengers that feed on carrion

-Most scavenging animals are facultative scavengers that gain most of their food through other methods, especially predation.
+Most of the vertebrates that eat carrion are facultative scavengers, capable of obtaining food via predation or other methods, and eating carrion opportunistically.
 Many large carnivores that hunt regularly, such as hyenas and jackals, but also animals rarely thought of as scavengers, such as African lions, leopards, and wolves will scavenge if given the chance.
-They may also use their size and ferocity to intimidate the original hunters (the cheetah is a notable victim, rather than a perpetrator).
-Almost all scavengers above insect size are predators and will hunt if not enough carrion is available, as few ecosystems provide enough dead animals year-round to keep its scavengers fed on that alone.
-Scavenging wild dogs and crows frequently exploit roadkill.
+They may also use their size and ferocity to intimidate the original hunters into abandoning their kills (the cheetah is a notable victim, rather than a perpetrator).
+Gulls, crows and magpies frequently scavenge roadkill.
+Other vertebrates, for example Egyptian mastigures, scavenge to survive during times of food scarcity.